decenter2021/decenter2021.github.io/index.markdown

 layout: splash
 title: "DECENTER"
 entries_layout: grid
-excerpt: "Distributed control and estimation toolbox for MATLAB"
+excerpt: "Decentralized control and estimation toolbox for MATLAB"
 header:
   overlay_image: assets/img/network-4556932.jpg
   overlay_filter: 0.1 # same as adding an opacity of 0.5 to a black background